Summer and Academic Year Programs

 How to Apply

-Please complete this Internship Application and return it, two letters of recommendation from current or past teachers, and a copy of your official academic transcript to Chris Contreras via FAX or email.
+Please complete this Internship Application and return it with two letters of recommendation from current or past teachers, and a copy of your academic transcript via fax or email.

 Past Summer High School Interns